KSP-KOS/KOS/doc/source/language/variables.rst

 The scoping rules are nested as well.
-If you attempt to use a variable that doesn't exist in the local scope, the next scope "outside" it wil be used, and if it doesn't exist there, the next scope "outside" that will be used and so on, all the way up to the global scope.
+If you attempt to use a variable that doesn't exist in the local scope, the next scope "outside" it will be used, and if it doesn't exist there, the next scope "outside" that will be used and so on, all the way up to the global scope.
 Only if the variable isn't found at the global scope either will it be implicitly created.